BadmWe/dspyt-webpage/dspyt/posts/simple-qr-code-generator-on-aws-with-flask.md

 ---
 title: "Simple QR code generator on AWS with Flask - DSPYT"
 date: "April 28, 2022"
-excerpt: "We developed web application in python Flask that generates QR code for Casper network.
+excerpt: "Web application in Flask python to generate qr code for Casper network.
 We host the application at on AWS Elasticbean with GitHub pipeline."
 cover_image: "/images/posts/qr code/pexels-ron-lach-9784240.webp"
 time_read: "5 min"
 tags: ["python", "flask", "AWS", "QR-code", "Casper"]
 ---

-We developed web application in python Flask that generates QR code with the help of qrcode python library.
+We developed web application in Flask python to generate qr code with the help of qrcode python library.
 We hosted the application on AWS Elastic Beanstalk with GitHub pipeline.
-Therefore you onyl need to copy the code and configure AWS pipeline to deploy following application.
+Therefore you only need to copy the code and configure AWS pipeline to deploy following application.

 [The GitHub repository for the project](https://github.com/Pfed-prog/casper_QR).